Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 Converter’s output.
 You should check however that your GNSS board is not 3.3V powered, in which case you should use one of Teensy 3.3V pin.
 TX and RX pins must then be connected respectively on RX and TX of Teensy’s UART.
-Note that Teensy 3.5 is 5V tolerant, so you can connect GNSS directly even if it is using 5V output.
+The recommended UBLOX M8N module has an internal regulator to 3.3V on board, so you can connect GNSS directly even if it is using 5V supply voltage.
+This situation may be different for other GNSS modules.

 Figure [4.4](#figure:gnss) shows how to connect GNSS for the default configuration.

 ![Connecting Teensy and GNSS](MicronetToNMEA_GNSS.png)